Get your hands on the best vacuum cleaners for builders and say goodbye to dust and debris

 The best vacuum cleaner for liquids and spills

-The best vacuum cleaners for builders' dust all tend to be this type of hosed products, yet the size and where the hose protrudes from cleaner can make storage tricky, especially when space is in short supply.
+The best vacuum cleaners for builders' dust tend to be this type of hosed product; however, the size and location of the hose protruding from the cleaner can make storage tricky, especially when space is in short supply.

 How to choose the best vacuum cleaners